lartpang/awesome-segmentation-saliency-dataset/README.md

 #### ILSO[need some images]

 * 项目:<http://www.sysu-hcp.net/instance-level-salient-object-segmentation/>
 * 论文: G. Li, Y. Xie, L. Lin, and Y. Yu, "Instance-level salient object segmentation, " in Proc.
 IEEE Conf.
 Comput.
 Vis.
-Pattern Recognit., 2017, pp. 247–256.
+Pattern Recognit., 2017, pp.247–256.

 > ILSO has 1, 000 images with pixel-wise instancelevel saliency annotations and coarse contour labeling, where the benchmark results are generated using MSRNet [Instance-level salient object segmentation].
 Most of the images in ILSO are selected from the following datasets to reduce ambiguity over the salient object regions.
 >